malminhas/covid/README.md

 # covid <a name="top-of-covid-notebook"></a>
-> Visualise the John Hopkins Covid-19 dataset.
+> Visualise the John Hopkins Covid-19 dataset with a little help from [nbdev](http://nbdev.fast.ai/).

 ## Contents